ashlippert/Lab-4/Laboratory 4.md

 <br>

    When constructed, the circuit assembled using Schematic 2 should resemble Figure 4.
+For this constructed circuit, a 68 kΩ resistor was placed in front of the Function Generator.

    <div align="center">
   <img src="https://github.com/user-attachments/assets/e5545ff6-a57e-4884-9d19-4f66c70b305a" alt="Circuit 2" width="400"/>